-Simply put, your domicile is your home—the state you consider your permanent place of residence.
-If you aren't living there right now, then it's the place to which you intend to return and make your home indefinitely.
+Domicile is one of those words that courts and lawyers toss around and expect people to understand.
+But its meaning can be tricky.
+Simply put, your domicile is your home—the state you consider your permanent residence.
+If you aren't living there right now, then it's the place you intend to return to and make your home indefinitely.
 You can have more than one residence, but only one domicile.

 Most commonly, it comes up after a state's taxing agency (department of revenue or taxation) rules that someone is domiciled in the state.
 A taxpayer (or the taxpayer's surviving family members) who wants to dispute that determination must go to court.

 Example: Harry and Simone have lived in New Jersey most of their lives.
 They've owned their New Jersey house for 30 years, their tax returns list their New Jersey address, and their wills declare that they're residents of New Jersey.
 But they now spend six months of the year in Florida, own a house in a resort community there, vote there, and have a car registered there.
 Where is their legal domicile?
-If there's a legal battle, the outcome will depend on evidence of which one they consider their permanent home.
+If there's a legal battle, the outcome will depend on proof of which state they consider their permanent home.
 Unless they've transferred most of their important activities (see below) to Florida, there's probably not enough evidence to show that they intended to change their domicile from New Jersey to Florida.

 If it isn't clear which state is your legal domicile, decide which one you want it to be, and then take steps to make sure that state will legally be considered your domicile.